Syomus/ProceduralToolkit/README.md

 and [closed issues](https://github.com/Syomus/ProceduralToolkit/issues?q=is%3Aclosed)
 to see if your issue hasn't already been reported.
 If it does exist, add a
-:thumbsup: to the issue to indicate this is also an issue for you, and add a comment to the existing issue if there is extra information you can contribute.
+:thumbsup: to the issue to indicate this is also an issue for you, and add a comment if there is extra information you can contribute.

 If you can't find a matching issue, open a [new issue](https://github.com/Syomus/ProceduralToolkit/issues/new/choose), choose the right template and provide us with enough information to investigate further.